Students, please consider these questions as you consider pursuing undergraduate research

 they have a relationship.
 Typically independent research supervised by faculty is largely limited

-to students in our Distinguished Majors program and public policy concentrations.
+to students in our Distinguished Majors program (for 4th year students) and public policy concentrations.
 So, do

 consider the Distinguished Majors program if you are a 2nd or 3rd year student.
 It may be more